it-at-m/Praktikumsplaner/doc/src/getStarted.md

 # Get Started

-Welcome to the official documentation of PraktikumsPlaner!
+Welcome to the official documentation of the Praktikumsplaner!
 Whether you're a developer looking to contribute or a user aiming to integrate our project into your workflow, this guide will help you get started.

 ## Overview